kchinzei/AS726XX-CommonLib/README.md

 Inside AS726XX-CommonLib manages a pointer to the original `AS7265X` or `AS726X` object depending on the detected hardware.
 It would be nicely rewritten using an abstract class.
 However doing so requires a lot of rewriting of the SparkFun's original codes.
 The current approach is not C++ like, but it will absorb future changes in SparkFun codes [when they fix bugs in their codes](https://github.com/sparkfun/SparkFun_AS7265x_Arduino_Library/issues/11).

 Why not a child class of `AS7265X`?
-You can also write the class `AS726XX` as a child class of `AS7265X`.
+You can also write a class `AS726XX` as a child class of `AS7265X`.
 By doing so you can assure and inherit the interface of `AS7265X`.
 When you connect AS7262/AS7263, you manage an `AS726X` object separately.
 Simple.
 But that case allocates unused `AS7265X` object.